Bitcoin Blackmail Email in 2020

 The Bitcoin Blackmail Email in 2020 is a sextortion email attempt.
 The targeted user usually receives a threatening email with demands for a bitcoin payment.
 However, this is usually just a trick.

 Many web users have recently posted about a new blackmail scam that is actively spreading around the web via emails.
 The scam contains of a message, sent from an unknown sender, which pretends to be a hacker.
 The self-proclaimed hacker typically claims to have compromised the victim’s computer and to have accessed their password and contacts.
 It also claims that, with the help of a secretly inserted malware, the attacker has captured an embarrassing video and screenshots of the victim, and threatens to send them to all the stolen contacts if a certain amount of money is not being paid.

-Here is an example of the email scam for bitcoins, which a user has posted online.
-You may notice that the words may be different in your case, some even may be in broken English, but they all generally follow the same script.
+Here is another example of the email scam for bitcoins, which a user has posted online.
+You may notice that the words may be different in your case, some even maybe in broken English, but they all generally follow the same script.

 This is what users have recently shared about the blackmail email scam online:

 “Well, I actually placed a malware on the porn website and guess what, you visited this web site to have fun (you know what I mean).
 While you were watching the video, your web browser acted as a RDP (Remote Desktop) and a keylogger which provided me access to your display screen and webcam.
 Right after that, my software gathered all your contacts from your Messenger, Facebook account, and email account.”

 The Threatening email asking for bitcoin in 2020 is what is known as an email bitcoin scam.
 The people behind Bitcoin Blackmail Email would try to con you into paying a Bitcoin ransom to stop them from releasing embarrassing videos and information of you.

 Recently more recent complaints have been forwarded towards us containing this message: